Next Steps

 Please feel free to get together with your colleagues to help each other out with recording, creating, playing.

-Please upload your video to the video sharing platform of your choice (YouTube, Vimeo) OR share the file via the cloud-based file sharing service of your choice (DropBox, Google Drive) and send the link to the DT Coordinator, Professor Ian Garrett igarrett@yorku.ca
+Please upload your video to the video sharing platform of your choice (YouTube, Vimeo) OR share the file via the cloud-based file sharing service of your choice (DropBox, Google Drive) and provide the link using the application to the DT Coordinator, Professor Ian Garrett igarrett@yorku.ca

 • If sharing via YouTube, Vimeo, or other video platform, please make sure your permissions are set to public or unlisted, NOT Private.